Try These Two Simple Exercises To Improve Your Core

-Most of us know the diaphragm is a big muscle involved in breathing, but fewer realize its central role in health, stability, and fitness.
+Most of us know the diaphragm is a big muscle involved in breathing, but fewer realise its central role in health, stability, and fitness.

-It is connected to the psoas (the large muscles that run down the base of the spine and link it to the inner head of the hip) and quadratus lumborum (which also runs down the lower part of the spine, linking it to the pelvic bone), lines the bottom half of the rib cage, helps support the heart, and acts in the same layer as the transverse abdominals (the large muscles the run down the sides of the body).
+It is connected to the psoas (the large muscles that run down the base of the spine and link it to the inner head of the hip) and quadratus lumborum (which also run down the lower part of the spine and link it to the pelvic bone) line the bottom half of the rib cage.
+It also helps support the heart and acts in the same layer as the transverse abdominals – large muscles which run down the side of the body.

-Lie down on a firm surface and tuck a pair of tennis balls along one side of the spine in the upper back and breath deeply while rocking slowly side to side to massage and loosen the area for 1-2 minutes, move balls to the other side and repeat, move balls southward under a new area and repeat on both sides.
+Lie down on a firm surface and tuck a pair of tennis balls along one side of the spine in the upper back.
+Breathe deeply whilst rocking slowly from side to side to massage and loosen the area for 1-2 minutes.
+Move balls to the other side and repeat.
+Then move balls southward under a new area and repeat on both sides.

-To release tightness, and even alleviate lower-back pain, lie on your front and tuck a soft, inflatable sponge ball beneath your belly button.
-Breath deeply and relax into the ball while shifting slowly from side to side for 3-5 minutes.
+To release tightness and even alleviate lower-back pain, lie on your front and tuck a soft, inflatable sponge ball beneath your navel.
+Breath deeply and relax into the ball whilst shifting slowly from side to side for 3-5 minutes.